cchudzicki-ocw-testing/3.020-spring-2021/content/pages/syllabus.md

 ### Problem Sets

-- **Problem sets will be due at 10 am Eastern** on the due day
+- Problem sets will be due at 10 am Eastern on the due day
 - We encourage you to work in groups on the problem sets.
 However, you should write up your own problem-set solutions, and acknowledge the names of the students with whom you worked in your submission

 ### Exams

 - Exams are open-book; you have all resources at your disposal
-- You may **not** discuss the exam with other students on the day of the exam
+- You may not discuss the exam with other students on the day of the exam
 - Exams are written for a 60-minute time period; the total time period allowed will be 75 minutes, to allow 15 minutes to upload your work on the website
     - Exams in 3.020 are intended to be challenging
-    - **We** ***strongly*** **encourage you to work strategically, and to stop work after 60 minutes, to avoid running short of time to upload**
+    - We *strongly* encourage you to work strategically, and to stop work after 60 minutes, to avoid running short of time to upload
-- You can take the exam at any time within a 24-hour window on the day of the exam; *i.e.*, the window to take the test begins at 12:00:01 am Eastern and ends at 11:59:59 pm Eastern on the test date ▪ Once you download the exam, your 75-minute period begins
+- You can take the exam at any time within a 24-hour window on the day of the exam; *i.e.*, the window to take the test begins at 12:00:01 am Eastern and ends at 11:59:59 pm Eastern on the test date
+- Once you download the exam, your 75-minute period begins